Surtees TS8 car-by-car histories

 'the Ken Amick car'

-Kenneth R Amick (Spring Valley, CA).raced a Surtees TS8 at the SCCA National at Riverside in February 1977.
-He then advertised the car in Autoweek 23 Apr 1977, mentioning that the "spares include tubs".
+Rich Amick (La Mesa, a suburb of San Diago, CA) raced a Formula A Surtees at Holtville Aerodrome in March 1976, and Kenneth R Amick (Spring Valley, CA) raced a Surtees TS8 at the SCCA National at Riverside in February 1977.
+Amick then advertised the car in Autoweek 23 Apr 1977, mentioning that the "spares include tubs".
 The two most likely contenders for Amick's car are TS8/006, last seen with Dick Ferguson, just up the coast in Los Angeles, or TS8/008, last seen with Stuart Forbes-Robinson in Huntington Beach, CA, also in Greater Los Angeles, at the end of 1974.
 The Ferguson car seems most likely, as that had other tubs with it when acquired by Chuck Haines in 1990.

 'the Dale Mahar car'

 Dale Mahar entered a Surtees TS8 in the Can-Am race at Sears Point 25 Sep 1977 but is shown as "no time recorded" so may not have been present.
 Southern Californian Mahar had previously raced a 1966 Plymouth Barracuda for Har-Ma Engineering (Ventura, CA) in Trans-Am from 1966 to 1969.
 According to Kurt Engelmann's excellent myf5000.com, in January 1981, Dale Mahar (Thousand Oaks, CA) advertised a "1969 Titan TS-9 F5000 305 Chevy" which could well be the same car.